kjellm/kjellm.github.com/event.markdown

 ##### Concurrency

-To prevent concurrent access to an event stream to result in a corrupt strem, we use optimistic locking: All changes must be done through a UnitOfWork which keep track of the expected version of the event stream.
-The expected version is compared to the actual version before any changes are done to the event stream.
+To prevent the corruption of an event stream from concurrent writes, we use optimistic locking.
+That is: All changes must be done through a *Unit of work* which keep track of the expected version of the event stream.
+The expected version is compared to the actual version before any changes are done.

 ``` ruby
 class EventStoreOptimisticLockDecorator < DelegateClass(EventStore)